Tagged or AnyVal?

 Summary

 So what do I take from all of that?
 Mostly, that both available options are imperfect, and I cannot clearly say that one is the victor.
-They crack at different corner cases, so the best way to chose what to use is to simply look at one’s cases and see where each choice would lead.
+They crack at different corner cases, so the best way to choose what to use is to simply look at one’s cases and see where each choice would lead.

 Value classes claim to work with everything, impose no performance penalty and are supported by basically all major libraries, but they come with a long list of gotchas.